Territorial Center of Recruitment and Social Support: 2025

 Pacifist and photographer died mysteriously in Kharkiv in the premises of the TCR.
 39-year-old Olexiy disappeared on May 11, his family and friends searched for him for several days, but to no avail.
 Then, on the 13th, the police called his mother and told her that he had died on May 12.
 In the 20s of May, the Ground Forces of Ukraine reminded Ukrainians that those who obstruct the work of military personnel at the Territorial Center for Recruitment and Social Support could face imprisonment.
 As People's Deputy Yuriy Kamelchuk said on May 30, each man-catcher from the TCR must deliver a dozen mobilized people per day.
 On June 5, in Odessa, TCR employees beat a citizen, broke his collarbone, and still forcibly conscripted him into the AFU.

 A meeting of the TCR for the Zhytomyr Oblast, held in May 2025, was posted on YouTube.
-Local TCR leaders from settlements within the region, communicating in a Surzhyk (mixture of Ukrainian and Russian languages), discuss the “resource supply plan” (meaning living people), which must be fulfilled by at least 60%, while “supplying” forcibly mobilized people every two hours.
-As “legal methods of notification”, the head of the regional TCR proposes:
+Local TCR leaders from settlements within the region, communicating in a Surzhyk (mixture of Ukrainian and Russian languages), discuss the "resource supply plan" (meaning living people), which must be fulfilled by at least 60%, while "supplying" forcibly mobilized people every two hours.
+As "legal methods of notification", the head of the regional TCR proposes:

 — calling car sales ads, thus luring citizens;

 — obtaining lists of interested citizens from the police;

 — removing employees from enterprises, including by influencing their managers;

-— guarding students who are expelled from educational institutions, as well as students who do not have a “reservation” from mobilization;
+— guarding students who are expelled from educational institutions, as well as students who do not have a "reservation" from mobilization;

 — clarifying lists of teenagers reaching mobilization age, as well as data on their parents;

-— issue mass wanted notices, including for those with “reservations”, with the aim of revoking their “reservations” and forcibly mobilizing them.
+— issue mass wanted notices, including for those with "reservations", with the aim of revoking their "reservations" and forcibly mobilizing them.

-At the same time, according to Article 17 of the Constitution of Ukraine: “The Armed Forces of Ukraine and other military formations (note: the TCR is part of the Ukrainian Ground Forces) cannot be used by anyone to restrict the rights and freedoms of citizens”.
+At the same time, according to Article 17 of the Constitution of Ukraine: "The Armed Forces of Ukraine and other military formations (note: the TCR is part of the Ukrainian Ground Forces) cannot be used by anyone to restrict the rights and freedoms of citizens".

+On May 19, in the Zhytomyr Oblast, the TCR employees detained a medical intern for 24 hours in order to draft him on his 25th birthday.

 On June 4, a riot broke out among conscripts at a gathering point in Kyiv, which was suppressed by special forces.
 On June 19, a man who had been removed from military registration was forcibly taken to undergo a military medical examination.
 He fell from a third-floor window of the Krasnograd district TCR building.
 When his lawyer arrived, he was beaten by TCR employees, who broke his leg.